Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 To play this game:
 1. go to the main file (PTAO-ProjectTextAdventureOop).
+ - It is in the same folder as the README.md
-2. type in the following command: `java src.main.java.Main`
+3. type in the following command: `java src.main.java.Main`

 In case it gives a compilation error:
 3. type in the following command `javac src/main/java/Main.java`